 Members receive Drill Pay based on the days they serve.
 Pay is based on the active duty pay scale.
 However, pay is based on the time you serve.
 Let’s break down the pay for Guard and Reserve members that works the “one weekend a month, two weeks a year” schedule.

 For each Drill weekend, you actually get paid for 4 drills, or 4 days of work, even though you only work 2 days.
 The pay for each drill is 1/30th of the base pay for your rank and years of service.
-The reason you get paid for two days of work, even though you only work one day is because you don’t receive pay for BAH and BAS when you are on Drill Duty.
+The reason you get paid for two days of work, even though you only work one day is that you don’t receive pay for BAH and BAS when you are on Drill Duty.

 You do receive BAH and BAS on the days you serve your annual AT days (your two weeks of annual training).
 However, you will receive Reserve Component BAH (or Non-Locality BAH), not BAH for your location.
-You can find this here.

 How much will you get paid?
 It depends on your rank and time in service, of course, but you should make several thousand dollars per year.
 Many servicemembers volunteer for extra days and can easily bring in over 5-figures per year in additional income.
 Here is a list of Guard and Reserve Drill Pay charts, or you can use the NationalGuard.com Drill Pay calculator.